QuallityControll/Face_Recognition/README.md

 Camera

-The camera was imported from [Camera](https://github.com/LLCogWorks2017/Camera), Written by [Ryan Soklaski](https://github.com/LLrsokl), lead instructor for the CogWorks 2017 Summer Program at MIT.
+The camera was imported from [Camera](https://github.com/LLCogWorks2017/Camera), developed by [Ryan Soklaski](https://github.com/LLrsokl), lead instructor for the CogWorks 2017 Summer Program at MIT.

 Camera was created for the [Beaver Works Summer Institute at MIT](https://beaverworks.ll.mit.edu/CMS/bw/bwsi)